Dennis Rabbitt: Biography

 Dennis Nathaniel Rabbitt was born on June 28, 1956, in St. Louis, Missouri, the only child of a middle-class couple, with some rumors claiming that he was the godson of baseball player Stan Musial.
 His father was an entrepreneur who owned a popular bar in the city and had relatives who were members of major political and social organizations, thanks to which Rabbitt had a relatively lavish upbringing.
 During his school years, he attended the Bishop DuBourg High School, where he was noted for his tall build and affinity for softball, but did not achieve outstanding results in any other fields.

 Because of his introverted personality, Rabbitt had few friends and rarely interacted with girls, but was never bullied or considered a social outcast by his peers.
 By his own admission, he began to exhibit an unnatural fetish in women at an early age, leading to his interest in browsing through his father's collection of pornographic magazines.
 During this time period, he would go around peeping through a female neighbor's window to watch her engage in intimate activities, but was eventually caught.

-Even after his family changed residences, Rabbitt would continue to spend all his free time away from school peeping on women in various areas of St. Louis.
+Even after his family changed residences, Rabbitt continued to spend all his free time away from school peeping on women in areas of St. Louis.
 According to his testimony, after his parents learned of his sexual deviations in his high school years, his mother drilled a hole in the bathroom door in order to observe and prevent him from engaging in masturbation, only for him to begin watching her doing intimate activities.

 In 1970, Rabbitt was arrested for voyeurism and lodged in the county jail, where he was subjected to a psychiatric examination, which found him to be sane and lacking in any sexual deviations.
-Three years later, Rabbitt broke into the home of a girl and, under the threat of a knife, attempted to assault her, but his victim resisted so fiercely that he dropped it and was forced to flee.
-In Rabbitt's own claims, he had become a suspect in the crime due to the fingerprints found on the knife, which belonged to his father, but he was not arrested due to his father's family connections.
-After high school, he changed several jobs, and in the late 1970s, he met a woman who would soon be impregnated by him.
+In 1973, Rabbitt broke into the home of a girl and, under the threat of a knife, attempted to assault her, but his victim resisted so fiercely that he dropped it and was forced to flee.
+Rabbitt claimed that he became a police suspect in the crime due to the fingerprints found on the knife, which belonged to his father, but he was not arrested due to his father's family connections.

+After high school, he changed several jobs, and in the late 1970s, he met a woman who was impregnated by him.
 The pair married in 1980 and had two children together.
 In the early 1980s, Rabbitt, with support from his father, also went into business and opened a bar.

-In 1982, the family was struck by a tragedy when Rabbitt's mother was shot and killed by her second husband in front of Dennis' daughter, causing the elder Rabbitt to drink heavily and quarrel with his wife.
-In the mid-1980s, Rabbitt's business began to decline, and he experienced difficulties, and in 1989, his wife filed for divorce after accusing him of being unfaithful.
+In 1982, Rabbitt's mother was shot and killed by her second husband in front of Dennis' daughter, causing the elder Rabbitt to drink heavily and quarrel with his wife.
+In the mid-1980s, Rabbitt's business began to decline, and he experienced difficulties.
+In 1989, his wife filed for divorce after accusing him of being unfaithful.